SoftUni-Internal/interactive-content/EN/01-Components-Basic-Idea/01-Components-Overview.md

 [video src="https://videos.softuni.org/hls/Javascript/javascript-ReactJS/EN/02.ReactJS-Components-Basic-Idea/React-Components-Basic-Idea-7-Component-Syntax-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-Component's names always start with PascalCase.
+Component names use the PascalCase convention.

-Tags must be closed otherwise our code will not compile.
+Tags must be closed for our code to compile.

-All the information is passed via the **props** object from the parent to the child component.
+To pass information from the parent to the child component, we use the **props** object.

 ```js
 <Dropdown> A dropdown list